eaglesky/CodingPractices/AlgorithmsReview.md

   * Insertion(easy) and Deletion(harder, see one example problem) can also run in O(h) time.
   * Selection and Rank.
 See Leetcode problem below.
   * Range query -- finding all elements in a BST that have values within a given range.
 See Robert's Algorithms.
 O(n) time and O(h) space.
 Can be solved both iteratively or recursively.
 Recursive solution that has target range as one parameter of the recursive function can avoid iterating out-of-range nodes.
+  * Implementation.
+Java: TreeSet/TreeMap, balanced BST(red-black tree).
+It provides guaranteed log(n) time cost for the containsKey, get(give key or first/last key), put and remove operations.
+NOTE: BST usually doesn't allow duplicates.
+Workarounds for it are either store map of node to counts, or use more complex keys.
 * Trie(Prefix tree/radix tree/digital tree):
   * Refer to Robert's Algorithms.
 Think of the chars on the link instead of on the node.
   * The map in each node can be implemented with hashmap or array.